 I’m not even going to ask you to exercise for 20 minutes.
 I’m going to ask you to exercise for 4.

-There are a ton of ways you could do this but to name just a few:
+There are many ways you could do this:

 - Jump roping